 Approval of work experience programmes is the responsibility of the School.
-Following consultation with schools/academies and learning centres, the Local Authority was unable to provide a viable and sustainable coordinated service.
-Therefore, responsibility for managing and authorising placements lies with Hardenhuish School; our internal insurance does not cover pupils who are off site for work experience.
+Responsibility for managing and authorising placements lies with Hardenhuish School; our internal insurance does not cover pupils who are off site for work experience.
 Changes to the Health and Safety Executive (HSE) guidance relating to pupils on work placement emphasises that employers should treat pupils as a young employee and are therefore responsible for the insurance and health and safety of the pupils on placement.
 The School's responsibility is to ensure that employers are aware of this and have the appropriate insurance in place.

-The Schools' Careers and Work Experience Administrator performs Health and Safety Checks on all placements to ensure employer premises and the tasks pupils are asked to perform are appropriate.
-Employers are contacted via email or phone and asked to confirm appropriate measures have been implemented for the placement.
+Reviewed June 2024 Next Review: March 2027 Committee: Education The school has a protocol in place for the implementation of work experience placements for Year 10, 12 and additional placements as described in this policy.
+This outlines the timelines, roles and responsibilities behind the different work experience placements organised by the school and ensures the health and safety and safeguarding responsibilities (below) have been adhered to.
+The school will ensure Health and Safety Checks on all placements are carried out to ensure employer premises and the tasks pupils are asked to perform are appropriate (see protocol).
+Employers are contacted and asked to confirm appropriate measures have been implemented for the placement.
 The questions posed to employers reflect the level of risk posed by the placement.
 As per the HSE guidance, risk levels are classified as; low risk environments (those with everyday risks such as offices), medium risk environments (those with less familiar risks i.e. light assembly or packing facilities) and higher risk environments (such as construction, agriculture and manufacturing).